-Chair's Report .4
+Directors' Report 4

-Board of Directors
+Board of Directors 4

 Governance 5

 Activities of the Corporation 6

-Performance & Comparative Information 7
+Performance and Comparative Information 7

 Additional Information 8

-Audited Annual Financial Statements and Auditor's Report 9
+Audited Annual Financial Statements and Auditor's Report

-Chair's Report
+Directors' Report

-I am pleased to present this annual report for the New Zealand Railways Corporation (the Corporation) for the financial year ended 30 June 2024.
+We are pleased to present this annual report for the New Zealand Railways Corporation ("the Corporation") for the financial year ended 30 June 2025.

-Over the 12 months ended 30 June 2024, the Corporation has continued to support KiwiRail Holdings Limited (KiwiRail), to ensure a sustainable rail business in New Zealand.
+Over the 12 months ended 30 June 2025, the Corporation has continued to support KiwiRail Holdings Limited ("KiwiRail"), to ensure a sustainable rail business in New Zealand.

-As set out in its Statement of Corporate Intent, the Corporation makes approximately 18,200 hectares of railway land available to KiwiRail under a long-term lease ("Core Lease") for nominal consideration.
+As set out in its Statement of Corporate Intent, the Corporation makes approximately 18,400 hectares of railway land available to KiwiRail under a long-term lease ("Core Lease") for nominal consideration.
 It is not expected to derive any return from the land and is not expected to operate a rail business.

 The Core Lease gives KiwiRail a secure leasehold tenure over the railway land until the end of 2070.
-The Corporation supports KiwiRail's intent to secure a long term lease over railway land for commercial benefit and allow investment for future growth.
-In the past year, land acquisitions totalling \$29.9m were made to purchase new railway land, in line with KiwiRail's growth strategy.
+The Corporation supports KiwiRail's intent to secure a long-term lease over railway land for commercial benefit and allow investment for future growth.
+In the past year, land acquisitions totalling \$13.9m were made to purchase new railway land, in line with KiwiRail's growth strategy.

-The audited financial statements attached to this report show that the Corporation's operating costs for the year ended 30 June 2024 have been fully offset by the charge payable by KiwiRail in accordance with the Management Agreement.
+The audited financial statements attached to this report show that the Corporation's operating costs for the year ended 30 June 2025 have been fully offset by the charge payable by KiwiRail in accordance with the Management Agreement.